kicsipixel/myfavquotes-api/BasicAPI/README.md

+# Swift on Server Authentication
-# Swift Server-Side Authentication: Bearer Authentication and Hummingbird 2
+## Bearer Authentication and Hummingbird 2

 ### Create an `.env` file with the following: